State Safety Office

 No employee will be harassed or otherwise discriminated against for exercising their responsibility for reporting hazardous conditions.

-Loss Prevention Manual
+Safety and Loss Prevention Manual

-The purpose of the Loss Prevention Manual is to establish a department-wide, uniform loss prevention program designed to reduce the number of work-related injuries and other losses to employees and damage to materials or property due to accidents and vehicle crashes/incidents; establish uniform operational plans; and delineate responsibilities for maintaining safe working environments for all employees of the department.Access the Loss Prevention Manual, Topic No. 500-000-015 in PDF format.
+The purpose of the Loss Prevention Manual is to establish a department-wide, uniform loss prevention program designed to reduce the number of work-related injuries and other losses to employees and damage to materials or property due to accidents and vehicle crashes/incidents; establish uniform operational plans; and delineate responsibilities for maintaining safe working environments for all employees of the department.Access the Safety and Loss Prevention Manual, Topic No. 500-000-015 in PDF format.

 Industrial Safety Information Management Systems(ISMIS)